unixwzrd/unixwzrd.github.io/html/resources.md

 ### Speech to Text
 - [AssemblyAI](https://www.assemblyai.com/) - Speech to text.
 The best Speech to Text generation and more.
 I use this product for audio transcription for analyzing interpersonal dynamics to detect signs of parental alienation.
+- [Willow Voice](https://willowvoice.com/?ref=MSULLIVAN1) - Lightning-fast speech-to-text with advanced spelling, grammar, and a self-learning dictionary.
+Integrates with any app, pairs great with Cursor and Windsurf.
+Free month of Pro with my link; free trial available-give it a spin!

 ### Training and Tuning
 - [Kaggle](https://www.kaggle.com/) - A great resource for large data sets.
 They also have contests and challenges to help you learn and build your skills.
 Use thenm with Weights and Biases too!